 My regular show is a three-hour mid-afternoon programme five days a week.
 I usually arrive at 9.30 and spend at least the first hour going through my mail and social media accounts.
 Then my editor (that's the programme producer, my boss (laughs)) and I, we discuss the content of that afternoon's programme.
 When we've decided on the content, we plan the running order.
 I'm not allowed to go for lunch until that has been settled (laughs).
 After lunch, I usually spend the time before going on air reading up on music news, doing background research, if you like, on the bands and artists whose music I will be playing, or whom I'll be interviewing.
-I also need to practise my timing, especially if I will be doing an interview.
-In fact, timing was one of the biggest challenges I faced as a young presenter, and that is the reason why inexperienced presenters are always teamed up with experienced editors to avoid embarrassing silences or pauses, as these are an absolute no-go in broadcasting.
+I also need to practise my timing, especially if I will be doing a live interview, because silence and overly long pauses are an absolute no-no in broadcasting.
+In fact, timing was one of the biggest challenges I faced as a young presenter, and that is the reason why inexperienced presenters are always teamed up with experienced editors to avoid embarrassing silences or pauses.